phoenixsecularbird/R2F/README.md

 ## Run Model

 To reproduce our results, please set appropriate file path parameters, and set _do_train_, _do_eval_, or _do_predict_ as True for model training, evaluation, or prediction.
-Then for rouge retrieval (similar for other retrieval methods), run
+Then for rouge retrieval (similar for other retrieval methods), please run

 ```
 python rouge_retrieval_base.py
 ```

 To conduce sentence-level evalaution, please set appropriate file path parameters.
-Then for rouge retrieval (similar for other retrieval methods), run
+Then for rouge retrieval (similar for other retrieval methods), please run

 ```
 python rouge_retrieval_base_sentence_evaluation.py
 ```

+### Checkpoint Files

+Our checkpoint files for [base encoder](https://pan.baidu.com/s/1oMT359bjRtK0gmJBbWUBdw?pwd=tc6s) and [large encoder]() are also released.